bazarassa/pango/README.md

 Now this is more joke, than real ready-to use product (you need bindings to libvogue in your apps and DE utils)

-Shotout to all freedesktop.org contributors.
+Thanks to all freedesktop.org contributors.